Pessimism Traps and Algorithmic Interventions: Introduction

-The classic models of information cascades and herding behavior have been expanded through various theoretical and empirical studies to better understand the nuances and complexities of these phenomena in different contexts and under varying assumptions. \cite{bikhchandani1992theory} initially framed the classic information cascade model, demonstrating how individuals, despite possessing private information, often conform to the erroneous actions of predecessors due to the strong influence of prior actions.
+\cite{bikhchandani1992theory} initially framed the classic information cascade model, demonstrating how individuals, despite possessing private information, often conform to the erroneous actions of predecessors due to the strong influence of prior actions.
 This model has served as a baseline for exploring various dimensions of information processing within groups.
 Building on this foundational work, \cite{anderson1997information} conducted laboratory experiments to observe cascade behavior in controlled settings, adding empirical evidence to the theoretical predictions.
-Their work highlights how real-world decision-making often reflects the tendencies predicted by cascade models but with notable variations depending on the specifics of the information and context.

-Further, the model has been extended to incorporate network effects, where the structure of connections between individuals plays a critical role in the propagation and formation of cascades. \cite{easley2010networks} discusses how network topology can influence the speed and direction of cascades, providing insights into how digital social networks can accelerate or dampen the spread of behaviors and beliefs.
-Variants of the classic model also consider the impact of non-rational behavior or bounded rationality on cascading processes. \cite{mullainathan2000behavioral} explore how deviations from rational decision-making due to cognitive biases and limitations can alter the course of cascades, leading to more complex dynamics than those predicted by purely rational models.

-From a philosophical perspective, the concepts of epistemic and hermeneutical injustice by \cite{fricker2007epistemic} provide a philosophical perspective for understanding how marginalized individuals may discount their knowledge due to systemic societal biases. \cite{fricker2007epistemic} explains how societal biases can influence individual knowledge recognition and acquisition, impacting decision-making processes in marginalized communities.
-This philosophical perspective may help understand the dynamics of pessimism traps, as further detailed by \cite{morton2022resisting} in their examination of individuals' ethical and epistemic dilemmas in such traps. \cite{Aronowitz2021-AROEBB-2} also extends the notion of an exploration and exploitation trade-off, common in the computer science literature, to the act of believing, ultimately arguing that ``epistemic rationality fundamentally concerns time.''
+We mainly focus on the former.